Cyprus starts to lose its appeal for wealthy Russians

 VTB has said it is closely watching the situation and that it will evaluate the consequences after studying the law’s text.
 Sberbank said it does not have its own funds in Cyprus and does not disclose information about customer accounts.

-Although Putin criticised the levy, he has called for moves to clamp down on the capital flight - particularly as illegal transfers abroad deprived state coffers of almost $50 billon in 2012, central bank chief Sergei Ignatyev said.
+Although Putin criticized the levy, he has called for moves to clamp down on the capital flight - particularly as illegal transfers abroad deprived state coffers of almost $50 billion in 2012, central bank chief Sergei Ignatyev said.

 “There is definitively a positive from the point of view of the government - in that the conditions of holding money in Cyprus are becoming tougher and less profitable,” said Nikita Petrov, a professor at the Higher School of Economics in Moscow.